-It is not possible to bring your dog on Hillwalk Ireland hiking tours.
+It is not possible to bring your dog on Hillwalk Tours hiking holidays.
 Unfortunately, the majority of our accommodation providers do not accept pets of any kind.

 We can generally arrange for you to park at your first B&B. If you are bringing your car, please contact us in advance.